CELTA frequently asked questions

 However, even the part-time course is still quite a commitment as you are expected to plan and complete assignments outside of the course, but it isn’t anything like as intensive as the part-time course.

-Different courses suit different learners and if you are unsure which course would work for you, contact the tefl team for a chat or ask at your interview.
+Different courses suit different learners and if you are unsure which course would work for you, contact the TEFL team by emailing firstname.lastname@example.org or ask at your interview.

 The online course has exactly the same content and assessment as the face-to-face course.
 As the input is online, we expect you to have a sufficient level of computer literacy, to be able to work collaboratively online with fellow trainees and to have regular access to a computer that is compatible with the Cambridge system (most computers are as this is quite a common learning platform).